-- 1 Turbidity is a measure of the cloudiness of the water.
+1 - Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement (0.197 NTU) for the year occurred on 8/21/08.
+Our highest single turbidity measurement (0.133 NTU) for the year occurred on 1/26/10.
 State regulations require that turbidity must always be below 1 NTU.
 The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
-The levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 2 The level presented represents the 90th percentile of the 10 sites tested.
+The levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation.

+2 - The level presented represents the 90th percentile of the 30 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case 30 samples were collected at your water system and the 90th percentile value was 0.052 mg/L. The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 30 samples collected.
-The action level for lead was exceeded at two of the 30 sites tested. - 4 This level represents the annual quarterly average calculated from data collected. - 5- Water containing >20mg/L Sodium should not be used for drinking water by people on severely restricted Sodium diets.
-Water containing <270mg/L sodium should not be used for drinking water by people on a moderately restricted sodium diet.
+In this case 30 samples were collected at your water system and the 90th percentile value was 0.2 mg/L. The action level for copper was not exceeded at any of the sites tested.

+3 - The level presented represents the 90th percentile of the 30 samples collected.
+The 90th percentile value for lead was 0.004 mg/L, which is acceptable.
+The action level for lead was exceeded at two of the 30 sites tested.

+4 - This level represents the annual quarterly average calculated from data collected.

+5- Water containing >20mg/L Sodium should not be used for drinking water by people on severely restricted Sodium diets.
+Water containing < 270mg/L sodium should not be used for drinking water by people on a moderately restricted sodium diet.